Q: What is the best way to save money and get a good return on it?

 By using these three savings methods, you’ll become a more diligent saver, you’ll watch your money grow quickly, and you’ll make the process of saving money pain free.
 Best of all, pretty soon you’ll feel cash rich instead of cash-strapped.

-- a place to save money with good returns
+- best way to save money and earn good returns